 Automating Photorealism for Interior Design with a User-Friendly App

-Decorist is a digital platform that matches customers with interior designers who can assist in designing rooms within individual style and budgetary constraints.
+Decorist is a digital platform that matches customers with interior designers who can assist in designing rooms within the individual style and budgetary constraints.

 To formulate a time-efficient process which would allow a designer to design a room and get renders -- photorealistic images.